mdos/oidc-provider-poc/README.md

 Numerous case studies support the strategy of initially deploying a simpler, less-distributed system, followed by judicious inclusion of more complexity and distribution of services based on a demonstrated need.

-Observability is a key enabler to allow metrics to drive the evolution of the design.
+Observability and Telemetry is a key enabler to allow metrics to drive the evolution of the design.

 ## Influencing Factors

 * **Compliance** : SOC2 / HIPAA / GDPR - audit, security, privacy, right to erasure, etc. It is assumed that the business would want to partake in verticals requiring compliance
 * **Team Assumptions** :
-  - ITOPS : proficient deploying and administering cloud services (WAF, ALB, ...), docker, k8s, service mesh, CI/CD, DB management, Elastic Stack, Kafka, potentially Cassandra
+  - ITOPS : proficient deploying and administering cloud services, docker, k8s, service mesh, CI/CD, DB management, Elastic Stack, NGINX, Kafka, potentially Cassandra
   - DEV : The only assumption to grok the reference implementation is proficiency with Node.js 8.x.
 Ployglot Java/Python/Go teams are free to implement individual backend microservices in their language of choice, assuming of course those technologies are whitelisted by the company.

 ## The Domain